-Low levels of the Mycoplasma organism are present in nearly every dairy herd.
-In calves, it is possible to culture some Mycoplasma from between 20 and 30 percent of their airways.
+Low levels of the Mycoplasma organism are likely to be present in nearly every dairy herd.
+In calves, it is possible to culture some Mycoplasma from between 20% and 30% of their airways.

 Infections occur when calves are exposed to so many Mycoplasma pathogens that their immune defenses are overwhelmed.
-Here are three rules to reduce exposure:
+Here are 3 golden rules to reduce exposure:

-- Isolate all calves suspected of a Mycoplasma infection.
+• Isolate all calves suspected of a Mycoplasma infection.

 Distance is our friend in slowing calf-to-calf transmission.
-A separate section of hutches or isolated barn is ideal.
+A separate section of hutches or isolated shed is ideal.
 Isolation prevents calf-to-calf contact.
-It also reduces the chances of us, the caretakers, carrying the pathogen from infected to non-infected calves as we feed, bed and treat them. - Leave the housing empty for as long as possible.
+It also reduces the chances of us, the caretakers, carrying the pathogen from infected to non-infected calves as we feed, bed and treat them.

+• Leave the housing empty for as long as possible.

 Mycoplasma organisms are hard to kill.
-In liquid, they can survive as long as six months.
+In liquid, they can survive as long as 6 months.
 Moisture is Mycoplasma's friend.
 Where conditions are warm and dry Mycoplasma can survive up to four months.
-In cold, dry weather it is estimated that the organism probably dies within one month.
+In cold, dry weather it is estimated that the organism probably dies within 1 month.
 The ideal control, therefore, is time.

 If time is not available, power washing at high temperature will kill the organism.
 This is a practical alternative for hutches.
-However, in a partially-occupied calf barn, power washing is very likely to spread Mycoplasma to many other calves.
+However, in a partially-occupied calf shed, power washing is very likely to spread Mycoplasma to many other calves.

-• In barns, maintain an adequate volume of air exchange during all seasons.
+• In calf housing, maintain a good volume of air exchange throughout the year.

 We are almost certain to have some Mycoplasma organisms discharged by non-infected carrier calves.
 When the concentration of Mycoplasma gets high enough, calves with low immune defenses will develop the disease.
-The rule is ventilate, ventilate, ventilate.
+The rule is ventilate, ventilate, ventilate, ventilate.
 Lots of fresh air dilutes the airborne pathogen load and helps prevent all respiratory illnesses.